Wing Commander Soundtrack (FM Towns), David Govett / George Sanger / Nenad Vugrinec, 1992

 Roberts’ vision for Wing Commander was to create a full-blown space opera à la Star Wars.
 The orchestra intro in Wing Commander shows that Roberts knew how hugely important music was for his dream project to play like a swashbuckling space opera.
 The intro also serves as a curtain raiser that heightens expectations.
 The show is about to start, and it’s going to be of grand proportions.
 And of course, the sight of the orchestra announces the composers’ symphonic ambitions – a rarity for a 1990 video game.
 Rarely has a 25-second game intro carried so much meaning and context.

 It no surprise then that Roberts asked for the Wing Commander soundtrack to emulate Star Wars, as well as Jerry Goldsmith’s Star Trek: The Motion Picture.
 While this sounds obvious in retrospect, in 1990 such lofty aims weren’t common for a game score.
-On PCs, the introduction of the Roland MT-32 module had only recently made it possible to convincingly mimic orchestral instruments.
-And while the FM Towns could play back Red Book audio, it was never released outside of Japan and was virtually unknown in the West.
+On gaming platforms available outside of the Japan, the introduction of the Roland MT-32 module had only relatively recently made it possible to convincingly mimic orchestral instruments.

 It’s safe to say that in its pursuit of movie-inspired leitmotivic structures, the Wing Commander soundtrack was a ground-breaking effort – possibly the first game score to attempt such tightly-wound thematic integration.
 The soundtrack’s impact is still felt to this day, as orchestral game music’s aesthetics remain closely linked to film scores.